 So if you’re unhappy at work, you’re unhappy for a huge portion of your day.
 That’s quite a depressive thought, right?

-For professional fulfilment, workplaces worldwide need to start talking about how we can improve at work.
+For professional fulfillment, workplaces worldwide need to start talking about how we can improve at work.

 Let’s open up the conversation about how to get people to feel happy and proud when they retire.

 How can we get more people to wake up in the morning and feel good about going to work?

 What role can you, and your company play?